vimist/vimist.github.io/_posts/2019-01-30-Steganographic-Packets.md

 Now, if I _really_ wanted to use this to exfiltrate data from a machine,
 <mark>I'd change a few things</mark> ;)

-Firstly, I'd try to understand the data that I'm wanting to exfiltrate, so that I could <mark>re-order the encoding scheme</mark> to have the most common bytes with the lowest interval to increase transmission speed.
+Firstly, I'd perform frequency analysis on the data that I want to exfiltrate, so that I could <mark>re-order the encoding scheme</mark> to assign the most common bytes to the smallest interval (to increase transmission speed).

-Secondly, I'd <mark>put some payload data in my packets</mark>, probably just random data (or maybe decoy data), this would make it look like the payload was in the packet to throw off anyone looking.
+Secondly, I'd <mark>put some payload data in my packets</mark>, maybe just random data (or maybe decoy data), this would make it look like the payload was in the packet to throw off anyone looking.